 Republic Wireless Sprint, T-Mobile $15 (Unlimited talk / text) No Fair (Most CS logged to community) 2x per billing cycle Yes

-Tello Sprint $5 (Talk / Text) Yes Good Anytime Yes
+Tello Sprint $5 (Talk / Text) Yes (texts and MMS only) Good Anytime Yes

 Ting Sprint, T-Mobile $15 (Plans based on what you use).
 Offers $25 upon signup No Good No No